Ifeoluwa Lawal Ifeoluwa Lawal

 Oktoberfest is the world’s largest folk festival, celebrated annually in Munich, Germany.
 It’s a 16- to 18 day event filled with traditional Bavarian culture, beer, food, music, and fun.
 The festival attracts millions of visitors from around the world, all eager to experience authentic German beer, traditional food, lively parades, and folk dances.
 It’s a time to embrace Bavarian customs, wear lederhosen or dirndls, and enjoy Munich’s festive atmosphere.
 I personally haven’t experienced Oktoberfest yet but if you have, send us a message and let us know how you enjoyed it.

-If you feel you know a lot about Germany and its culture, you can check out these quizzes.
+If you feel you know a lot about Germany and its culture, here are some interactive quizzes on Germany.
 Let us know your score:

 Read More